Captain Cove

-Captain Cove is a cove located on Pitt Island, British Columbia, Canada.
+Captain Cove (Kla’tin) is a cove located on Pitt Island, British Columbia, Canada.

 It was named after Captain Holmes Newcombe of the Fisheries Department.

 The cove is 1 nmi long and between 0.125-0.375 nmi wide, and contains several islets, approximately 0.5 nmi east of Captain Point.

 The cove is underlain by the large 100 by 25 km Captain Cove Pluton dating to the Albian (109±6Ma).

 The cove preserves a record of intense prehistoric use, with a few large shell middens and several small shell middens associated with creeks flowing into the cove.